Conference-Wide Bible in a Year Reading

 “These grants help small-town churches make a big impact in their communities,” said Rev. Libby Rutherford, chair of the Town and Rural Committee.
 “All the grant recipients showed amazing creativity in finding new ways to reach and love their neighbors in the name of Jesus Christ.”

-Each year, the Conference awards two types of grants, the PACK (Planned Act of Christian Kindness) Grant and the Keagy Grant, to empower churches outside metropolitan and suburban areas to expand their outreach and ministry.
+Each year, the Conference awards the two types of grants to empower churches outside metropolitan and suburban areas to expand their outreach and ministry.
 PACK Grants, ranging from $100 to $500, support short-term community outreach projects that offer simple, heartfelt ways for churches to share God’s love.
 Keagy Grants, which range from $500 to $5,000, fund larger ministry efforts that promote evangelism, discipleship, justice, and compassion within local communities.

 Member from Lena UMC shows off the back of her shirt showing advertisement for their Kids Night Out which is supported by a Keagy Grant.

-This year, 27 churches received a combined $9,150 in PACK Grants and $37,370 in Keagy Grants, supporting a wide range of projects such as children’s programs, food and essential pantries, senior activities, game nights, and community evangelism efforts.
+The $9,150 in PACK Grants and $37,370 in Keagy Grants distributed this year help support a wide range of projects such as children’s programs, food and essential pantries, senior activities, game nights, and community evangelism efforts.

-The festival began with a time of worship featuring Rev. Rosa Lee on the organ and a devotion from Prairie North DS Rev. Hwa-Young Chong, who reminded the group that Jesus often carried out His ministry in small towns.
-Rev. Christian Coon, NIC Director of Congregational Ministries, followed with an encouraging presentation titled “Grace is No Sweat.”
+The festival began with worship, featuring Rev. Rosa Lee on the organ and a devotion from Prairie North District Superintendent Rev. Hwa-Young Chong.
+She reminded the group that Jesus often carried out his ministry in small towns.
+Rev. Christian Coon, NIC Director of Congregational Development, followed with an encouraging presentation on “Grace is No Sweat.”

 “The ministries you share in your communities are symbols of God’s grace—unexpected, surprising, even daring,” said Rev. Coon.
 “As you continue to be living symbols, remember to keep your hearts and hands open to receive grace as well.
 It will often come when you least expect it, but we need grace just as much as those we offer it to.”